bd/twidor/README.md

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_chord_map.png" width="25%" align="right"> When this menu option is selected, the keyboard layout expands to show two-button chords as shown in the figures on the right.

 Twidor uses a popular convention for depicting 2-button chords.
 The top row shows an "anchor" button that is pressed in combination with one of the buttons below.
 Each button below shows the letter sent by the two-button chord.
-In the full screenshot below, there is a  grid for each anchor button.
+In the full screenshot below, there is a small grid for each anchor button.

 Let's consider typing the letter "m".